 So much weight was put on the figurative shoulders of Tenet, the latest brainchild of director and writer Christopher Nolan, as the summer of 2020 went on and on without any big blockbusters to fill cinemas.
-It kept getting pushed back again and again and with every release date change, even my personal expectation level began to increase as did the industry’s I felt.
-What also helped that was the fact that the year’s overall release calendar felt rather empty and since there aren’t many directors whose name can carry a marketing push, Tenet became the light at the end of the tunnel.
-The film looks and feels very much like its creator since it succeeds to be fresh, focused and collective, having only few mediocre puzzle pieces.
+It kept getting pushed back again and again and with every release date change, even my personal expectation level began to increase as did the industry’s, I felt.
+What also helped that anticipation was the fact that the year’s overall release calendar felt rather empty and since there aren’t many directors whose name can carry a marketing push, Tenet became the light at the end of the tunnel.
+The film looks and feels very much like its creator since it succeeds in being fresh, focused and collective, having only a few mediocre puzzle pieces.

 There is always suspense growing which owes a lot to the combined effort of the film’s score and editing.
-Composer Ludwig Göransson is wisely making choices at times that reference Hans Zimmer’s work on ‘Inception’, another Nolan film that shares some DNA with Tenet.
+Composer Ludwig Göransson is wisely making choices at times that reference a few other Nolan films that share some DNA with Tenet.
 Important here though is that it’s not Göransson’s only trick in his sleeve, perfectly timed pulsating synths on top of the arpeggiated runs and ground shaking synth bass could create smooth transitions for the editor Jennifer Lame by themselves.
 Lame provides several hard cuts which keep the story moving along nicely, to the point that the 150 minute runtime simply flows.
-The fight scenes that play with the reverse/forward theme are always a bit different but still manage to feature wonderful shots that clearly showcase the choreography and stunts, whether being wide shots or close-ups.
+The fight scenes that play with the reverse and forward theme are always a bit different but still manage to feature wonderful shots that clearly showcase the choreography and stunts, whether being wide shots or close-ups.

 Smileys: Screenplay, score, editing, John David Washington

 Frowneys: Kenneth Branagh